NIGHT TRACINGS ETCHINGS

 Home Studio

-Although my home studio allowed me to continue working through the years of the Covid pandemic, the closing of shows and galleries hit my career hard.
-There no longer seemed be a place in the new world that was emerging for all that I worked for.
-While I found this depressing, it also had a liberating effect.
-Divorced from the art world, I recommitted myself to producing quality work based solely on my compulsion to make it.
-While my approach to the landscape as metaphor never completely vanished, I am now addressing this concept with a renewed rigor and am even more confident in its validity.
-One continuous line, drawn before recorded time stretches from the deepest recesses of the earth to my etching plate.
+Although my home studio allowed me to continue working through the years of Covid, the pandemic hit me harder than I thought it would.
+While initially upset over the closing of shows and galleries, a deeper melancholy set in when I sensed there was no place for me in the new world that was emerging.
+All I had worked for was for nothing.
+Though a recipe for depression, I found it to have a strangely liberating effect.
+Divorced from the art world I knew, I recommitted myself to producing quality work based solely on my compulsion to make it.
+The desire to please vanished with my audience.
+While my approach to the landscape as metaphor never completely vanished, I began addressing this concept with renewed rigor.
+This approach continues unabated despite the reemerging art scene.
+I am more confident in its validity than ever before.
+Those who say our ancient ancestors entered caves to depict scenes of hunting get it wrong.
+There is one continuous line, drawn before recorded time that stretches from the deepest recesses of the earth to my etching plate.
+This is the hunt.

 divider